Who are you?

 How did you get into this line of work?

-My career path has been a long way from linear!
+My career path has been far from linear!

-I went to St George’s University of London to study Biomedical Science, graduating with a first class honours.
-I loved science, and I was really good at it, but it wasn’t my passion.
+I studied Biomedical Science at St George’s University of London, graduating with a first class honours.
+I love science, and I was really good at it, but it wasn’t my passion.
 I pursued it because I (and every adult around me until that point) had been frightened by my real passion: art.
-I worked hard in school, got good grades, and no one wanted to see my struggling in my adult life.
+I worked hard in school, got good grades, and no one wanted to see me struggling in my adult life.
 But, upon my graduation, I struggled all the same.
 Not for prospects, but for peace and fulfillment.
 I couldn’t bear the idea of spending my life in a lab- it just wasn’t my calling.

-I realised it wasn’t the art itself that I loved- it was the process and the people and the lifestyle.
+I realised it wasn’t just the art that I loved- it was the process and the people and the lifestyle.
+I’d once wanted to work for high profile game companies, but when I started taking on freelance work, I lost a lot of the joy art brought me.
 I became less interested in being an artist-for-hire and found myself instead fascinated by the artist’s journey.
-I loved watching my peers grow, trying to understand the struggles we all went through and create systems to work our way through them.
+I love watching my peers grow, trying to understand the struggles we all went through and create systems to work our way through them.
 I started shooting reference photos for artists as a way to help other artists make their art.
 And, at the suggestion of many close friends and colleagues, I trained to become a certified coach so that I may acquire the skills to effectively guide others.

 My job is now a mix of many things.
-I create art (both for myself and occasionally clients), I create reference and teaching materials, I research and I coach.
-Even the art I create is with growth, learning and teaching in mind.
-Art will always be my self-indulgent pleasure, but it’s working with others and helping them grow that brings me the most satisfaction.
+I create art (both for myself and occasionally clients), I create reference images and teaching materials, I write (fiction and non-fiction) and I coach.
+Creating will always be my self-indulgent pleasure, but it’s working with others and helping them grow past their barriers that brings me the greatest sense of meaning and fulfillment.